 Attorneys who wish to advertise online must consult with the Arizona Rules of Professional Conduct.
-All firms must follow rules and regulations on Internet advertising set forth by the Arizona Bar.
-Every aspect of marketing such as advertisements, terminology in content, and avoiding certainity language with clients.
-If an attorney chooses to not abide by these rules may face disciplinary actions or sanctions.
+All law firms must follow rules and regulations on Internet advertising set forth by the Arizona Bar.
+If an attorney fails to abide by these rules, then the attorney might face disciplinary actions or sanctions.

 State Bar of Arizona's Website - Find information on the State Bar of Arizona's website including the Arizona Rules of Professional Conduct, legal ethics opinions and an ethics hotline.
 The State Bar of Arizona is located at:

 Arizona Supreme Court - Visit the Arizona Supreme Court website for information on the court rules in Arizona, court opinions on various legal topics and miscellaneous information about the court's services.
 The Supreme Court is located at:

 Rule 7.2 of the Arizona Rules of Professional Conduct govern attorney and law firm advertising, including electronic communication, content published on the internet and attorney or law firm advertising or marketing websites.
 All attorneys must abide by these rules when creating a website for advertising or marketing purposes.

 Under the bar rules, the name of at least one attorney or law firm and office address must be included in any communications used for advertising that indicates the attorney is responsible for the content on the website or advertisement.
 This information must be clear and conspicuous and must be of the same size, color, duration, cadence, contrast, location and audibility that an ordinary person would be able to easily read, hear notice and understand.